fastfeelessbitcoin/fastfeelessbitcoin-wallet/README.md

 Then compare the output hash with the one listed in the corresponding checksums file that you download.

 #### Web App
-You can also use KOTAI from any device on the web
+You can also use FastFeelessBitcoin from any device on the web